ThePiqueLab/archus-pspdfkit/README.md

 ### Getting Started

-Let's create a simple app that integrates PSPDFKit and uses the `react-native-pspdfkit` module.
+Let's create a simple app that integrates PSPDFKit and uses the `archus-pspdfkit` module.

 1. In the terminal app, change the current working directory to the location you wish to save your project.
 In this example, we’ll use the `~/Documents/` directory: